-In September 2020, we entered into a purchase agreement to acquire Tracfone, a provider of prepaid and value mobile services in the U.S. The transaction closed in November 2021.
-The aggregate cash consideration paid by Verizon at the closing of the transaction was approximately \$3.6 billion, net of cash acquired, subject to customary closing adjustments, approximately 57.6 million shares of Verizon common stock valued at approximately \$3.0 billion, and up to an additional \$650 million in future cash contingent consideration.
+In September 2020, we entered into a purchase agreement to acquire TracFone, a provider of prepaid and value mobile services in the U.S. The transaction closed on November 23, 2021 (the Acquisition Date).
+The aggregate cash consideration paid by Verizon at the closing of the transaction was approximately \$3.6 billion, net of cash acquired, approximately 57.6 million shares of our common stock valued at approximately \$3.0 billion, and up to an additional \$650 million in future cash contingent consideration.
+During 2022, Verizon received net cash proceeds of \$248 million for the final settlement of working capital, which was included in our consideration as of the Acquisition Date.
+See Note 3 to the consolidated financial statements for additional information.

 In October 2020, we entered into a definitive agreement to acquire certain assets of Bluegrass Cellular (Bluegrass), a rural wireless operator serving central Kentucky.
 The transaction closed in March 2021.
-The aggregate cash consideration paid by Verizon at the closing of the transaction was approximately \$412 million, net of cash acquired, which is subject to customary closing adjustments.
+The aggregate cash consideration paid by Verizon at the closing of the transaction was approximately \$412 million, net of cash acquired.